Green Bay Packers vs. Chicago Bears NFL Week 14 Odds, Plays and Insights for December 12, 2021

 - Green Bay is 5-0 overall, and 5-0 against the spread, at home.

-- In five home games this season, Green Bay has hit the over twice.

-- The average point total in Packers home games this season is 47.9 points, 5.4 more than this outing's over/under (42.5).
+- The average point total in Packers home games this season is 47.9 points, 5.4 more than this matchup's over/under (42.5).

-- On the road, Chicago has two wins against the spread and is 2-4 overall.
+- Chicago has two wins against the spread, and is 2-4 overall, on the road.

-- This season, in six road games, Chicago has hit the over twice.
+- Chicago has gone over the total twice in six away games this year.

 Powered by Data Skrive.